appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-snowflake-db.md

 * **Private Key**: Store this private key on your local machine and use it to configure the datasource in Appsmith.
 You can use the same key for multiple authentication.

-For more information, see [How to generate the private key](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key).

 </dd>